What is earnest money?

 Make sure you have a sound contract

-Go over the contract closely with your attorney and/or realtor to ensure you’ve got all the necessary contingencies and terms in there.
-And make sure everything is clearly worded so there’s no ambiguity for you or the seller, which could make it harder to get back your deposit if you need to back out – even for a valid reason.
+Go over the contract closely with your attorney or realtor to ensure it includes all the necessary contingencies and terms.
+Make sure everything is clearly worded so there’s no ambiguity for you or the seller, which could make it harder to get back your deposit if you need to back out — even for a valid reason.

-Contingencies can make your offer less competitive by adding more risk into the deal for the seller.
-You’ll want to strike the best balance between protecting your earnest money and submitting an offer that is attractive to the seller.
+Contingencies can make your offer less competitive by adding more risk to the deal for the seller.
+You’ll want to strike the best balance between protecting your earnest money and submitting an offer that's attractive to the seller.

 Make sure you understand and abide by the terms of the contract

 Contracts can be confusing and filled with legal jargon.
 Work with your agent or attorney to ensure you understand everything in the purchase agreement.
-As importantly, make sure you will be able to abide by the terms.
+Make sure you'll be able to abide by the terms.
 Failing to do so could result in you losing your earnest money.

 Vet the escrow service (and payment process)

 Don’t give earnest money directly to the seller.
-Submit your deposit only to the official escrow account representative designated for that purpose, e.g., your agent, a title company, legal firm or real estate brokerage.
+Submit your deposit only to the official escrow account representative designated for that purpose (e.g., your agent, a title company, a legal firm, or a real estate brokerage).

-Avoid wire transfers if possible due to fraud potential.
+Avoid wire transfers if possible due to their potential for fraud.
 Many buyers will hand deliver or mail a check to the escrow service, which is safer.
 If wiring the money is absolutely necessary, check out these tips for avoiding wire transfer fraud.

 Does earnest money go toward the down payment?